spai-coder/credit-risk-classification/Report.md

 >With machine learning we can now assess each lender history by creating models to predict the possible outcome.

 * Explain what financial information the data was on, and what you needed to predict.
+>Machine learning can classify loans as either low-risk (healthy) or high-risk (non-healthy) through predicting the data provided by the lending company.
+During the classification process, the logistic regression algorithm (lr) is used widely for machine learning model and can predict the best probability of results.

 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
 * Describe the stages of the machine learning process you went through as part of this analysis.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any other algorithms).